5 evidence-based health benefits of cod liver oil

 5. May be beneficial for rheumatoid arthritis

-A study looking at the eating habits of 32,000 middle-aged women found that those who ate one or more portions of oily fish per week were 29% less likely to develop the rheumatoid arthritis than those who never or only rarely ate oily fish.
+A study looking at the eating habits of 32,000 middle-aged women found that those who ate one or more portions of oily fish per week were 29% less likely to develop rheumatoid arthritis than those who never or only rarely ate oily fish.

 Is cod liver oil safe for everyone?

-Supplements provide a concentrated and often more convenient dose of omega-3 fatty acid for those who may not be able to sufficiently cover their needs through diet.
+Supplements provide a concentrated and often more convenient dose of omega-3 fatty acids for those who may not be able to sufficiently cover their needs through diet.
 With that said, it is always preferable to attain nutrition through food and choose supplements only when additional support is needed.
 Most cod liver oil capsules also contain vitamin D and A, so make sure that you’re not taking any other supplements such as a multivitamin, or you may exceed the recommended amounts each day.

 Overall, is cod liver oil good for you?